harees-ahmed/pomera-new-dev/BACKUP_SETUP.md

    - Verify AWS credentials if using S3
    - Check S3 bucket permissions
    - Ensure sufficient disk space locally

+5. **Supabase CLI Installation Errors**
+   - Use the official installation method: `curl -fsSL https://supabase.com/install.sh | sh`
+   - Do not use `npm install -g supabase@latest` as it's not supported
+   - Ensure the CLI is in your PATH: `export PATH="$HOME/.local/bin:$PATH"`
+   - For Windows, use WSL or Git Bash for installation

 ### Debug Mode